Let the Right One In (novel): Thorne

+In October to November 2022, a production directed by Alexander Berlage was performed by Darlinghurst Theatre in Sydney, Australia, presented by arrangement with Marla Rubin Productions.
+Will McDonald played Oskar, while Ell was played by Sebrina Thornton-Walker.

 Comic book series

 In April 2010, Hammer Film Productions and Dark Horse Comics announced a four-issue comic book limited series with Marc Andreyko as the author.
 The series, titled Let Me In: Crossroads, is a prequel to the American film.
 The first issue has Abby and her "guardian" facing a ruthless real-estate tycoon who wants to steal their home and was released in December 2010.

 Original author John Ajvide Lindqvist said, "Nobody has asked me about [doing a comic] and I think that the project stinks.
 I am looking into this matter and hope that they have no right to do this."
 Later, he told fans that he learned he had unwittingly sold the rights for the comic to be made.
 He said that the producers had misled him about the contract he had signed for the adaptation of his work.